cortices/homebrew-core/CONTRIBUTING.md

 ```

 After testing, if you think it is needed to force the corresponding bottles to be
-rebuilt and redistributed, add a line of the form `revision 1` to the formula,
+rebuilt and redistributed, add a line of the form `revision 1` to the formula above the `head` line,
-or add 1 to the revision number already present.
+or add 1 to the revision number already present, and run `brew style foo` again.

 If you are not already well versed in the use of `git`, then you may learn
 about it from the introduction at